bernhardAxonIvy/doc/source/concepts/error-handling.rst

 It is possible to exit an HTML Dialog by an Error End Element.
 This is useful to leave the happy path of the calling business process.
-The throwing Error End Element must be located in the HTML Dialog Logic of an HTML Dialog Page (not an Component).
+The throwing Error End Element must be located in the HTML Dialog Logic of an HTML Dialog Page (not a Component).

 |image2|